Great Standrop, Cunyan Crags and Linhope Spout

 And more importantly, Hedgehope Hill is clear!

-The plan is now to head up to the top of Hedgehope Hill and then find a path down to see the two Standrops.
+The plan is now to head up to the top of Hedgehope Hill and then find a path down to see Great Standrop and the Little Standrop.
 I spy a gate and a track heading up the hill.

 A much better view of Great Standrop and Little Standrop.
 I'm getting nearer.